AriFordsham/GHCWiki/working-conventions/fixing-bugs.md

 1. **Create a Merge Request** in [GitLab](https://gitlab.haskell.org/).
 1. **Wait** for the reviewers to look at your patches.
 If this takes more than a week, complain!
 1. **Wait** for the release manager to land your patches.
 If this takes more than a week, complain!
+    1. GitLab usually complains that "Fast-forward merge is not possible" on your MR. If you see a green check and green "Rebase" button, NO action is necessary: your MR will be rebased automatically on merge.
+If instead you see an exclamation mark and disabled "Merge" button, you must rebase manually and fix any merge conflicts.

 Then have a beer on us.
 We are truly grateful.